REPOZY/Hookbridge/README.md

 ### `{PLUGIN_ROOT}` — the universal path placeholder

-Use `{PLUGIN_ROOT}` in every hook command instead of a hardcoded path. hookbridge replaces it with the correct platform-specific path resolution:
+Use `{PLUGIN_ROOT}` in every hook command instead of a hardcoded path.
+Hookbridge replaces it with the correct platform-specific path resolution:

 - Claude Code: `"${MY_PLUGIN_ROOT}/hooks/start.js"` (environment variable)
 - Codex: `if [ -f "$HOME/.codex/my-plugin/hooks/start.js" ]; then ...` (install path with fallback)